bazelbuild/bazel-blog/_posts/2020-01-21-bazelcon-videos.md

 ---
 layout: posts
-title: "BazelCon 2019 Video and Birds of a Feather notes are up!"
+title: "BazelCon 2019 Videos and Birds of a Feather notes"
 authors:
   - mnarinsky
 ---

 We are truly thankful to everyone in our community for attending our annual [Bazel Conference](https://sites.google.com/corp/bazel.build/conference2017/2019) and making it a success!
-Check out the videos and Birds of a Feather session notes below:
+Check out the videos and Birds of a Feather session notes from the conference below:

 ## Session Videos ([full playlist](https://www.youtube.com/playlist?list=PLxNYxgaZ8Rsf-7g43Z8LyXct9ax6egdSj))